Richfield, Minnesota: Geography

 According to the United States Census Bureau, the city has an area of 7.01 sqmi, of which 6.87 sqmi is land and 0.14 sqmi is water.

 Interstates 35W and 494 and Minnesota State Highways 62 and 77 are four of the main routes in the city.
 Other main routes include 66th Street.

 The majority of the 10,000 single-family homes were constructed in the 1950s, and the 5,000 apartments date from the 1960s and early 1970s.
 The Richfield Rediscovered Housing Program has established an environment of change in the community as it encourages home remodeling, expansion, and reconstruction.
 The program is gradually changing the face of Richfield's residential neighborhoods, upgrading them from small, post-WWII styles to larger homes.

 Economy

 Business

 Best Buy Company, Inc. moved its corporate headquarters to Richfield in 2003, becoming its largest employer.
+Public subsidies of almost $60 million were spent to attract the corporate campus including spending $48 million to purchase and demolish over 100 homes and 3 car dealerships within the city just north of I-494.
+Tax increment financing was used to fund other infrastructure.
+The use of eminent domain for a private business was controversial and resulted in lawsuits.

 From the first quarter of 2001 to the first quarter of 2003, net job growth equaled 2,444 – the second highest in the metropolitan area.
 Additionally, total employment in Richfield jumped from 10,090 to nearly 15,000 between 1995 and 2005.

 In 2007, Cedar Point Commons opened in Richfield at Cedar Avenue and 66th Street, adjacent to Minneapolis–Saint Paul International Airport.
 Target and The Home Depot serve as its anchor tenants.

 Top employers

-According to the City's 2014 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are: